tillsteinbach/VWsFriend/README.md

 docker-compose pull
 docker-compose --env-file ./myconfig.env up
 ```

+## Privacy
+Depending on the data provided by your car usage profiles of the cars users can be made (including the locations of trips, refueling and charging).
+If you need to protect the privacy of the cars users please add ` --privacy no-locations` to the `ADDITIONAL_PARAMETERS` in your docker-compose file

 ## ABPR (A better Route Planner) support
 VWsFriend supports sending its data to ABPR out of the box.
 You just have to generate a user-token in ABRP and configure it for your car in the UI.